 Pontiac is a larger medium-sized city located in the state of Michigan.
 With a population of 59,917 people and 18 constituent neighborhoods, Pontiac is the 24th largest community in Michigan.

 Pontiac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pontiac is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Pontiac who work in office and administrative support (14.71%), food service (12.08%), and sales jobs (9.47%).
+Overall, Pontiac is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Pontiac who work in office and administrative support (13.95%), food service (11.81%), and sales jobs (9.90%).

-The rate of college-level education in Pontiac is quite a bit lower than the national average among all cities of 21.84%: just 10.95% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Pontiac with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.45% of people over 25 have a bachelor's degree or advanced degree.

 Pontiac is an extremely ethnically-diverse city.
 The people who call Pontiac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pontiac residents report their race to be Black or African-American, followed by White.
 Pontiac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.63% of the city’s residents.
-Important ancestries of people in Pontiac include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 16.81% of the city’s residents.
+Important ancestries of people in Pontiac include Irish, English, Polish, and French .

 The most common language spoken in Pontiac is English.
 Other important languages spoken here include Spanish and Miao/Hmong.